 - 1. The Royal College of Radiologists.
 Dalton Review RCR Clinical Radiology Proposal: Radiology in the UK the case for a new service model.
 London 2014: The Royal College of Radiologists. - 2.
 The Royal College of Radiologists.
 Who shares wins: efficient, collaborative radiology solutions.
 London: The Royal College of Radiologists, 2016. - 3. www.pcouk.org/ (last accessed 11/8/17) (subscription required) - 4.
 UK Government.
 The Ionising Radiation (Medical Exposure) Regulations 2000.
 London: The Stationery Office, 2000. - 5.
-Royal College of Paediatric and Child Health.
-Safeguarding children and young people: roles and competences for health care staff.
-London: Royal College of Paediatrics and Child Health, 2014. - 6.
-Health and Care Professions Council.
-Standards of proficiency: radiographers.
-London: Health and Care Professions Council, 2013. - 7.
 Society and College of Radiographers.
-Guidance for radiographers providing forensic radiography services.
-London: Society and College of Radiographers, 2014. - 8.
-Society and College of Radiographers.
 Practice standards for the imaging of children and young people.
-London: Society and College of Radiographers, 2009. - 9.
+London: Society and College of Radiographers, 2009. - 6.
 Society and College of Radiographers.
-The scope of practice 2013.
-London: Society and College of Radiographers, 2013. - 10.
+Guidance for radiographers providing forensic radiography services.
+London: The Royal College of Radiographers, 2014. - 7.
 The Royal College of Radiologists.
-Standards for the interpretation and reporting of imaging investigations, second edition.
-London: The Royal College of Radiologists, 2018.
+Standards for the reporting and interpretation of imaging investigations.
+London: The Royal College of Radiologists, 2006.